zacharyburnett/CourseAutoIndexer/README.md

 # CourseAutoIndexer
-Parses University of Maryland course information from https://ntst.umd.edu/soc/
+Parses University of Maryland course information from https://ntst.umd.edu/soc/ and generates HTML in a directory structure for easy website setup.